-Combining an innovative academic agenda with collaborative research at the frontier of media change, the Comparative Media Studies/Writing program at MIT is committed to shaping new media uses and practices for a range of purposes – from entertainment, education, and creative expression to civic engagement and community empowerment.
+MIT Comparative Media Studies/Writing combines an innovative academic agenda with collaborative research at the frontier of media change.
+CMS/W is committed to shaping new media uses and practices for a range of purposes – from entertainment, education, and creative expression to civic engagement and community empowerment.

 Sponsors, donors, and research partners from around the world make it possible for us to pursue this far-reaching mission.